 With such sums at stake, it is unsurprising that Tevfik distanced himself - and his poor reputation - from the launch of the 'Doyen Group' brand in 2011.

 Instead, younger brother Refik began taking his place on the paperwork, often alongside his nephews, Arif Arif, Polat Ali and Malik Ali.

 Of course, not much changed practically.
 The source of the funds remained the ever-flowing money-fountain from the Kazakh metals business, diverted through the family's Ravana Family Foundation in Curacao.
 And the brothers still ran the show.

 “The head of the family is my uncle Roustam Arif [sic],” Arif Arif writes in 2013.
 “In our culture, the patriarch is usually the oldest member of the family.
 Roustam is my father’s oldest brother.
 Even though my father is a successful entrepreneur in his own right (hotels, construction and real estate), his younger brother Refik Arif is the principal figure in the main family business (commodities),” he adds.

 “Refik has a solid reputation (He has never been in any media or accused of any wrong-doing).
 My father is the more public figure due to his involvement in high publicity businesses such as hospitality and real estate with Donald Trump.”

-The most public of the new enterprise is probably the London-based sports investment and management firm, Doyen Sports, opened with a 19 million USD loan from Refik.
+The most public aspect of the new enterprise is the London-based sports investment and management firm, Doyen Sports, opened with a 19 million USD loan from Refik.
 It was to be the younger Arif’s first shot at running a family business.

 Doyen Sports quickly began to acquire a roster of sports personalities like David Beckham, Usain Bolt and Boris Becker.
 But its principal interest was football and Third-Party-Ownership (TPO) of players, including Barcelona superstars, Neymar and Xavi Hernandez, and Monaco's Radamel Falcao.